STEM-AIMAKER/pxt-car/README.md

 ```

 ### Initializing serial
-You can use the export function to set serial port pin and baud rate
+You can use the function to initialize the default output pin for serial port and baud rate

 ```block
 aicar.initSerial()